apache/parquet-format/LogicalTypes.md

 example, there is no requirement that a large number of days should be expressed as a mix of months and days because there is not a constant conversion from days to months.

+The sort order used for `INTERVAL` is `UNSIGNED`, produced by sorting by the value of months, then days, then milliseconds with unsigned comparison.

 ## Embedded Types